BragginRites/surge-dice/README.md

 *   **Surge of Power:** Spend 1 Control point to gain a mechanical benefit on a dice roll (e.g., advantage, a bonus, a re-roll).
 The exact benefit should be defined by the GM for the specific game system.

-*(More specific uses for Control Points can be developed to fit the theme and mechanics of your chosen game system.)*

 ### Example Basic Chaos Point Uses (Often GM-Initiated)

 *   **GM-Initiated Effect:** Spend 1 Chaos point to introduce a complication, an unexpected turn of events, or a narrative twist, reflecting the unpredictable nature of ambient energies or fate.

-*(More specific uses for Chaos Points can be developed to fit the theme and mechanics of your chosen game system.)*

 #### Example GM Mechanical Interventions: